 |15-SEP-1997||the UNESCO conference Mediterranean 2000 inaugurated in the cave.|

 The island was divided from the Greek mainland 10,000 years ago, with the rise of the sea level after the last Ice Age.
-Mastodons living on the island became endemic and developed to a smaller form.
-They were only 1.30m high.
+Elephants living on the island became endemic and developed to a smaller form, at the end they were only 1.30 m high.
 They are called the last elephants of Europe, as they are the youngest ever found elephant bones in Europe, and became extinct around 4000 BC.
 In the 1970s they were C14 dated 7090±680 BC and 4390±600 BC.
 Why the elephants disappeared or died out, no one can say for sure.
 One theory is a volcanic eruption on the volcanic neighbouring island of Nisyros.